Become a Volunteer Literacy Tutor

 Step 2: Click here to download and return the Volunteer Sign-up Form.
 You can submit this form in person, or by emailing it to the Program Director at email@example.com.

 Step 3: Attend the introductory tutor training session.
-This training is 1 1/2 hours long.
+This training is 2 hours long.
 It covers an overview of The Literacy Center and the various types of volunteer roles, an overview of the types of learners we assist, and materials and resources.
-Training sessions occur roughly every 2 months.
-To register, email the program director with your intent to attend.
+Training sessions occur every month.
+To register, email Rachel Gregory, Program Director, with your intent to attend.
 To see when the next volunteer tutor training is scheduled, please consult our events calendar.

 Become a Partnership for Literacy Rehabilitation (PLR) Literacy Tutor (at the jail)